Jesse Haviland

 Research Areas: mobile manipulation, manipulation, embodied artificial intelligence, motion control, reactive control, control, robotic vision, robot learning, kinematics, open-source software

-My goal is to empower robots with the ability to operate reliably and adaptably in real-world settings.
+My research seeks to empower robots with the ability to operate reliably and adaptably in real-world settings.
 These environments extend far beyond the confines of controlled laboratory conditions, presenting dynamic, unstructured, and unpredictable challenges.
 To achieve this goal, my research adopts a highly interdisciplinary approach, bridging the fields of computer science, control systems, computer vision, and artificial intelligence.
 By exploring the confluence of these disciplines, I strive to create robots that can thrive in the complexity and uncertainty of the real world.

 My research focus to date has been on developing novel control strategies for mobile manipulators (and table top manipulators) to move away from the typical stop-start, segmented (move base, then move arm paradigm) and clunky motion commonly shown by mobile manipulators.
 I have created algorithms that allow mobile manipulators to move in a coordinated whole-body human-like manner while also reacting to environment and goal changes in real-time.